 The St. Lawrence

-The hydrographic system of the St. Lawrence, which includes the Great Lakes, is one of the largest in the world.
-With a total area of 1.6 million square kilometres, it ranks third-largest in North America after those of the Mississippi and Mackenzie rivers.
-It drains more than 25% of the world's freshwater reserves and shapes the environmental processes of the North American continent.
-From the Great Lakes to the Atlantic Ocean, the St. Lawrence extends over some 1,600 kilometres, and approximately 60% of Quebec's population lives along its shores.
-Crossing Quebec from west to east, it collects water from 244 tributaries.
+The St. Lawrence river system, which includes the Great Lakes, is one of the largest in the world.
+Ranking third largest in North America after the Mississippi and Mackenzie river systems, the St. Lawrence drains more than 25% of the world's freshwater reserves and shapes the environmental processes of the North American continent.

 The St. Lawrence is much more than just a river; in fact, it has three distinct sections: